-Pursuant to Government Code section 15475.6, Energy Safety will hold a public meeting to adopt guidelines and provide an opportunity for the public and stakeholders to comment on the guidelines during the meeting.
-Energy Safety will hold this public meeting at a later date and will notice the meeting with at least 10-days' notice.
+Pursuant to Government Code section 15475.6, Energy Safety will hold a public meeting to adopt the guidelines and will provide an opportunity for the public and stakeholders to comment on the guidelines during that meeting.
+Energy Safety will hold this public meeting at a later date and will provide at least 10-days' notice.